-PRECAUTIONS TO TAKE DURING DBS COLLECTION FOR HIV TESTING
+PRECAUTIONS TO TAKE DURING DBS COLLECTION FOR MALARIA, ANTIMALARIAL DRUG RESISTANCE HbA1c, and VITAMIN D TESTING

-With respect to DBS collection for HIV testing, there are a number of precautions that should be strictly followed:
+With respect to DBS collection for the above tests, there are a number of precautions that should be strictly followed:

-- Always use the pre-printed side of the card to collect the blood spots. - Do not 'layer' the sample in an attempt to fill in the circle. - There may be times when a drop of blood will not completely fill the circle.
-If a circle is not completely saturated, the next drop or just a portion of the next drop of blood may be used to saturate the circle if the drop is obtained immediately.
-If the first drop starts to dry due to any interruption in getting the subsequent drop, you must begin filling another circle.
-Layering or application of successive drops of blood to a dried or partially dried blood spot causes caking. - Do not overfill the circles.
-Overfilling the circles can cause super saturation (top panel of Figure 8.8), which unacceptable. - Do not place the drying box horizontally until blood dries.
+- Always use the pre-printed side of the card to collect the blood spots. - Do not 'layer' the sample in an attempt to fill in the circle. - Do not overfill the circles.
+Overfilling the circles can cause super saturation (top panel of Figure 8.8), which is unacceptable. - Do not place the drying box horizontally until blood dries.
 Placing the box horizontally before the blood dries can cause serum rings (bottom panel of Figure 8.8), which is also unacceptable.
-The

-- Try to have the blood drop fall exactly in the centre of the pre-printed circle.
-However, if by accident the drop falls outside of the circle and is not large enough, then let the next drop of blood fall again exactly in the centre of the original drop and not in the centre of the preprinted circle.
+The blood should not extend beyond the pre-printed area, as shown in Figure 8.8. - Try to have the blood drop fall exactly in the centre of the pre-printed circle..
 Note: all circles should be uniformly filled. - Protect the filter card from contamination.
-Do not allow water or other contaminants to come into contact with the filter paper card before or after collecting the blood samples.
+Do not allow water or other contaminants to come into contact with the filter paper card before or after collecting the blood samples

-- Do not place the specimens in the small zip-loc bags until the blood has dried thoroughly (chocolate brown).
-Insufficient drying adversely affects the quality of the samples and consequently, the test results. - Taking the filter paper card out of the storage bag.
+- Do not place the specimens in the small ziploc bags until the blood has dried thoroughly (chocolate brown).
+Insufficient drying adversely affects the quality of the samples and, consequently, the test results. - Taking the filter paper card out of the storage bag.
 The filter paper card should be the last item taken out of the package before starting the blood collection procedure.